Dr David MP Jacoby

 I am a marine biologist and behavioural ecologist with a keen interest in social behaviour, what drives animals to aggregate and what implications this has for their conservation.
 Specifically, my research interests are in how individual animals move and interact through space and time and more recently how this knowledge can be used to improve the conservation and management of our aquatic environments.
 I head the NETLab that undertakes interdisciplinary research into the mechanisms that underpin behaviour, at different spatial scales, using network analyses, ecological modelling and animal tracking.

-Prior to joining the lab in 2018, Mike gained a wealth of experience studying marine vertebrates during six years working for the University of Queensland as the Research Officer for the Cetacean Ecology and Acoustics Laboratory, and as a freelance field technician for the University of St. Andrews.
-His London NERC DTP research project uses network analyses to explore the environmental drivers influencing the movement and behaviour of reef sharks in the British Indian Ocean Territory.
-His project is co-supervised by Dr Emma Tebbs and Prof. Terry Dawson.
+Mike rejoins the lab as a PDRA following the successful completion of his PhD in 2022 in which he used network analyses to explore the environmental drivers influencing the movement and behaviour of reef sharks in the British Indian Ocean Territory (London NERC DTP).
+Mike as has a wealth of experience studying marine vertebrates during six years working for the University of Queensland as the Research Officer for the Cetacean Ecology and Acoustics Laboratory, and as a freelance field technician for the University of St. Andrews.
+His current project is working with Dr Adam Piper tracking the movements and social behaviour of European eels in UK reservoirs.

 Hannah joins us following a three year position as a Research Assistant at ZSL working on tracking of seabirds in the British Indian Ocean Territory.
 Having completed an MSc in Applied Marine and Fisheries Ecology at the University of Aberdeen, Hannah is now undertaking her PhD through the London NERC DTP.
 Her project is focused on using remote sensing to determine the drivers of marine predator foraging behaviour, attempting to predict habitat shifts under different climate scenarios.
 This project is led by Dr Emma Tebbs, and she is co-supervised by Dr Robin Freeman and Prof. Terry Dawson, with additional guidance from Dr Ian Cleasby at the RSPB.